 Your doctor can see if your kidneys are working by looking at how much you are peeing and testing your urine or blood.
-Your doctor will treat the cause of your kidney failure, and you may need to have your blood cleaned through a dialysis machine until your kidneys are working again.
+Your doctor will treat the cause of your kidney failure, and in extreme cases you may need to have your blood cleaned through a dialysis machine until your kidneys are working again.

 Research shows that 20% of people who are in the hospital for pneumonia also have heart problems, and scientists are looking into why that is.
 Some possible reasons include bacteria that enters the heart, the stress of the illness increasing the chance of having a heart problem, or that your body is not sending enough oxygen to your organs.
 The chances of having a heart problem related to your pneumonia are higher if you are elderly, are in the hospital, or already have a heart condition.

 Get medical help right away if you are having.

 - Racing or abnormal heart rate